By Sam Davis, BHS, CPT, FNS

 Using smaller plates is your first step to control your meal portions.
 Studies show that using a smaller plate leads to a 30% reduction in the amount of food consumed.
 It tricks your body into feeling satisfied because you cleaned the entire plate, but your portion size was smaller, so you consumed fewer calories.
 America is notorious for over-serving food at restaurants, so if you eat out quite a bit, don’t consume everything on your plate.
 Try to eat half of what is served to you and take the rest home (You get a 2-for-1 meal deal!).

 Another habit you can get into is to drink a full glass of water before eating.
-Doing this before meals helps give you a sense of fullness, and the likelihood of overeating decreases exponentially.
+Water benefits your body in many ways, and one of them is to give you a sense of fullness.
+So, drink water before meals, and the likelihood of overeating decreases exponentially.

 Being 100% honest with yourself is the first step in getting rid of your bad habits.
 You cannot address them if you don’t know they’re there.
 Part of your weight loss journey is becoming aware of your body and its biofeedback.
 Remember to fuel your body with whole, nutritious foods, and try not to drink calories.
 Changing these habits will make your weight loss process much more efficient.